Helping Students Renew Their Self-Confidence

 “I have most enjoyed teaching students of all ages in a wide variety of settings meet their personal goals,” Wilson said.
 “I love the challenge of [helping] the students who have ‘slipped through the cracks’ renew their self-confidence and feel successful.”

-One thing Wilson observed over her years of working with struggling students, regardless of age, is that desired results come from basic teaching techniques and from students knowing their instructor cares about them personally.
+One thing Wilson observed over her years of working with struggling students, regardless of age, is that desired results come from basic teaching techniques and from students knowing their instructors care about them personally.

 “I remember two ladies, one a young single mother and the other a grandmother, who finished their high school work with me and went on to enroll in college classes and graduate.
 That was wonderful,” Wilson said.
 “Also, many older men would come to a point in their careers where they could not advance without a high school diploma or equivalent.
 I would see them later around our small town and they would give me a hug and say, ‘You changed my life.’
 Wow, that made my day.”